OfirGoren/FindShareParking/README.md

 ## Highlight features:
 * Login with fingerprint.
 * Show the available parking space on the map.
-* Navigation to the availabl parking with the click of a button using Google Maps.
+* Navigation to the available parking with the click of a button using Google Maps.
 * Search for available parking spaces by location.
 * Filter posts by type of parking (disabled).
 * Making likes and receiving likes.